gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

     saved: 86 item(s)
     stop: < 150 new statuses

+.. _`update_usernames`:

 update_usernames
 ----------------

 Twitter account owners can, and often do, change the names of their accounts, although an account's UID never changes.

 *update_usernames* looks up the names of the Twitter accounts corresponding to all active TwitterUsers.
 If a Twitter account's name has changed since SFM last verified the account's name, *update_usernames* will update the name of the TwitterUser, and will append the former name (and timestamp) to the TwitterUser's former_names value.  former_names is a json field; an example would be:

 ``{"2014-02-19T21:50:56Z": "OldName", "2014-01-16T13:49:02Z": "EvenOlderName"}``

 Note that *update_username* is case sensitive; a change in capitalization *is* considered a name change.

 To update names of all active TwitterUsers: